DelfsEngineering/betterforms-figma-bridge/evals/test2/notes.md

 -No text in schema
 -Buttons don't render

+Deep Dive:
+-This tailwind was present in parent group but failed to have proper effects- gap-[12px] py-[12px] px-[16px] -bg-[#ffffff] didnt render but bg-white does -fa-regular fa-edit proper fontawsome icons but they don't render -ruined positioning by adding justify-start

 AI generated improved prompt (failed on same test case):
 Task
 Convert a single selected Figma node (JSON) to a single FileMaker BetterForms schema JSON object that visually matches the design using TailwindCSS utilities.